Skip to main content

 AI Chat Feature

-AI profiles are now source-agnostic in the admin UI.
-When you click Add Profile, Orchard Core opens the profile editor directly instead of asking you to choose a source first.
-The selected chat and utility deployments now determine which client and model are used.
+AI profiles are source-agnostic in the admin UI.
+When you click Add Profile, Orchard Core opens the profile editor directly, and the selected chat and utility deployments determine which client and model are used.

 AI Profile and Template Editor Layout